assemble/assemble-less/README.md

 * 2013-02-27    v0.1.0    First commit.

-## Release History
-* 2013-03-17    v0.3.0    Adds new option to specify the version of less.js to use for compiling to CSS
-* 2013-03-14    v0.2.3    adds new options from Less.js 1.4.0
-* 2013-03-09    v0.2.0    in bootstrap.json, changed the path to bootstrap folder, new globals object new targets for single component, bootstrap.less lib, ignore pattern.
-* 2013-03-08    v0.1.7    Enhanced boostrap.json model.
-Many task improvements.
-Greatly improved examples, readme updates.
-* 2013-02-27    v0.1.2    Add support for requires option Add support for concat option
-* 2013-02-27    v0.1.0    First commit.

 ### Roadmap
 * Options for upcoming features in Less.js, such as 'silentImport'.
 * variables option for modifying LESS variables directly inside the Gruntfile.